 Finally, as Myanmar faced the threat of COVID-19 in early March, a new coronavirus committee with special extended powers was appointed, which gave even more power and control to the military.
 According to the UN, these new liberties are being used to carry “war crimes” and abuses to ethnic minorities in the Rakhine and Chin States.

-This impossible system can only be improved if the constitution is reformed, and both the NLD and Suu know this.
-Thus, on March 10th of 2020, Suu proposed constitutional amendments, but this was quickly overturned by the military representatives, and it does not seem like they will give up their power any time soon.
-Unfortunately, this balance-of-power stalemate is preventing Myanmar’s democracy from maturing, and it is deteriorating the international reputation of the country and of its leader.
-In reality, it is difficult to properly evaluate how much of Myanmar’s governance is done purely by Suu or through hidden military intervention, but this lack of transparency only exacerbates the detrimental effect on Myanmar’s image.
+This impossible system can only be improved if the constitution is reformed, and both the NLD and Suu Kyi knew this.
+Thus, on March 10th of 2020, Suu proposed constitutional amendments, but this was quickly overturned by the military representatives.
+Unfortunately, this balance-of-power not only prevented Myanmar’s democracy from maturing during Suu Kyi’s years in governance, but also it deteriorated her reputation abroad.

 In the past few years, the Rohingya crisis has become a prominent topic as the United Nations has classified them as the “most persecuted minority in the world.”
 Their discrimination and prosecution dates back to the 15th century.
 During the 1430s, Muslim settlers arrived to the Arkan State, a country independent from Myanmar until the Burmese empire conquered it in 1784.
 Decades later, the British empire colonized Myanmar, and during this time other Muslim groups entered as migrant workers, and the Muslim population in the region tripled in only 40 years.
 The Burmese people saw this as an incursion of illegal immigrants, and when Myanmar gained independence from Britain in 1948, the Union Citizenship Act was passed to define which ethnicities could obtain Burmese citizenship.
 Given the general discontent with this ethnic minority, the Rohingya people were excluded from this opportunity.